What is Qelbree?

 Who should not take Qelbree?

-Do not take Qelbree if your child:
+Do not take Qelbree if you or your child:

 - stopped taking an MAOI in the last 14 days.